-- 10. In the event that clause 21.4 or 21.5 of Annexure 1 applies and the auditor (either a registered company auditor or for foreign franchisors, a foreign equivalent) is engaged to provide an independent audit report on the directors' statement under Item 21.1 of Annexure 1, the audit report is required to be provided within four months of the end of the financial year to which the directors' statement relates.
-The implication for the auditor will be on managing workflow, client expectations and meeting all reporting requirements in a shorter time frame. - 11.
-While recognising that for entities subject to audit under the Act, there is an interrelationship between the opinion under the Act and that required under Item 21.4 or 21.5 of Annexure 1, the audit report issued under Item 21.4 or 21.5 of Annexure 1, is undertaken as a separate engagement.
-It is acknowledged, however, that in situations where the audit reports are to be provided by the same auditor, much of the evidence to support the opinion under Item 21.4 and 21.5 of Annexure 1 will be derived from the financial report audit under the Act. - 12.
-For engagements under Item 21.4 and 21.5 of Annexure 1, the auditor considers the risks inherent in issuing an audit report without the support of an accompanying financial report.
-For example, unlike the auditor's opinion on solvency under the Act, which is one element of the information reported on by the auditor, the Item 21.4 and 21.5 of Annexure 1 opinion is a specific audit report on the directors' statement and stands in its own right. - 13.
-In situations where no audit has been conducted as at the end of the last financial year, the nature and extent of the audit procedures to be undertaken by an auditor on an entity's financial information, may be similar to those required to express an audit opinion under the Act, before being able to report under Item 21.4 or 21.5 of Annexure 1.
-Whilst the audit process need not be directed to supporting an opinion on a complete financial report, but rather on the directors' assertion in their statement, the auditor may, for example need to have obtained sufficient appropriate audit evidence under ASA 500 Audit Evidence about the assets, liabilities, revenues, expenses, cash flows, budgets and projections of the entity in order to assess the basis for the directors' statement. - 14.
-The audit procedures performed to be able to report under Item 21.4 or 21.5 of Annexure 1, are likely to include an analysis and assessment of prospective information in relation to cash flows, revenue and payment streams and reflect assumptions that are dependent upon future events which may be subject to risks inherent in the business and future economic conditions.
+- 6. Due to the specific nature of the engagement under the Franchising Code which generally occurs outside the annual financial reporting process, the Franchising Code specifies that the directors' statement must be provided within a 12 month period from the end of the financial year to which it relates. - In the event that clause 21.4 or 21.5 of Annexure 1 applies and the auditor (either a registered company auditor or for foreign franchisors, a foreign equivalent) - 10. is engaged to provide an independent audit report on the directors' statement under Item 21.1 of Annexure 1, the audit report is required to be provided within four months of the end of the financial year to which the directors' statement relates.
+The implication for the auditor will be on managing workflow, client expectations and meeting all reporting requirements in a shorter time frame. - 7.11.
+While recognising that for entities subject to audit under the Act, there is an interrelationship between the opinion under the Act and that required under Item 210.43 or 21.5 of Annexure 11 to the Franchising Code, the audit report issued under Item 210.43 or 21.5 of Annexure 1, is undertaken as a separate audit engagement.
+It is acknowledged, however, that in situations where the audit reports are to be provided by the same auditor, much of the evidence to support the opinion under Item 210.4 and 21.53 of Annexure 1 will be derived from the financial report audit under the Act. - 8.12.
+For engagements under Item 210.4 and 21.53 of Annexure 1 to the Franchising Code, the auditor considers the risks inherent in issuing an audit report without the support of an accompanying financial report.
+For example, unlike the auditor's opinion on solvency under the Act, which is one element of the information reported on by the auditor, the Item 210.43 and 21.5 of Annexure 1 opinion is a specific audit report on the directors' statement and stands in its own right. - 9-13.
+In situations where no audit has been conducted as at the end of the last financial year, the nature and extent of the audit procedures to be undertaken by an auditor on an entity's financial information, may be similar to those required to express an audit opinion under the Act, before being able to report under Item 210.4 or 21.5 of Annexure 13.
+Whilst the audit process need not be directed to supporting an opinion on a complete financial report, but rather on the directors' assertion in their statement, the auditor may, for example need to have obtained sufficient appropriate audit evidence under ASA 500 Audit Evidence about the assets, liabilities, revenues, expenses, cash flows, budgets and projections etc. of the entity in order to assess the basis for the directors' "solvency" statement. - 14.
+The audit procedures performed to be able to report under Item 21.4 or 21.5 of Annexure 1, are likely to include an analysis and assessment of prospective information in relation to cash flows, revenue and payment streams and reflects assumptions that are dependent upon future events which may be subject to risks inherent in the business and future economic conditions.
 The auditor applies professional judgement in auditing any assumptions to determine their reasonableness as such evidence is future oriented and speculative in nature.
 The auditor may refer to ASAE 3450 Assurance Engagements involving Corporate Fundraisings and/or Prospective Financial Information for further guidance on this area.